dassuman729/CalorieCounting/README.md

   * Model classes are located inside CalorieCountingLibrary project

-  * There is opportunity to write Unit Tests around CalorieCalculator class to test some edge case scenarios defiened in ElvesRepository.cs
+  * There is opportunity to write Unit Tests around CalorieCalculator class to test some edge case scenarios handled in ElvesRepository.cs

 To run the application please select "CalorieCountingApp" as start-up project